rill-js/react/README.md

   return next()
 })

+// Render a react view.
 app.use(({ req, res }, next)=> {
   // Just set the body to a react element.
   // updates the dom in the browser, or render a string in the server. res.body = <HelloWorld message="Hello World"/>

-  // On the server the final response will be.
+  // On the server the final response will be a stream with:
   `
     <!DOCTYPE html>
     <html>